antoniogiroz/pkg-changesets/README.md

 Do the previous steps for each change you want in the next release.

-* If you prefer, you can run `pnpm changeset` for each change you have made after all changes are merged.
-And then, create a PR with all the changesets.
+* You also can commit to the main branch if it's not protected, but you will have to create a PR with all the changesets, running the command `pnpm changeset` for each change you have made.

 ## How to create a release